Denver Child Support Attorney

 Once finalized, can child support payments be changed?

-Yes, if the circumstances under which the original order was developed have changed, and the resulting financial responsibility would either increase or decrease by 10% or more, you can request a modification.
-This may involve a new job, an increased salary reduction, increased or decreased needs (like a young child no longer needing daycare), or even a change to your custody agreement, affecting the amount of time the child spends with each parent.
+Yes.
+If the circumstances under which the original order was developed have changed and the resulting financial responsibility would either increase or decrease by 10% or more, you can request a modification.
+This may involve a new job, an increased salary, increased or decreased needs (like a young child no longer needing daycare), or even a change to your custody agreement, affecting the amount of time the child spends with each parent.
 Colorado Revised Statutes Section 14-10-122 details the law regarding changes in child support payments.

 Get Help From A Child Support Attorney in Colorado Today